-You need passion, hope, suitable environment, resources, time, tools, and a lot of other things that will help you craft an amazing novel.
+To make it happen for yourself, you'll need passion, suitable environment, resources, time, tools, and a lot of other things that will help you craft an amazing novel.
 Most importantly, you will need access to the best novel writing software.

 A novel writing software will help you organize your research, create outline, develop characters, edit your manuscript, and help with publishing.